acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_dev.md

       --args-file string     Default args to apply to run/update command (default ".args.acorn") --auto-upgrade         Enabled automatic upgrades.
   -b, --bidirectional-sync   In interactive mode download changes in addition to uploading
-      --clone                Clone the vcs repository for the given app -f, --file string          Name of the build file (default "DIRECTORY/Acornfile") -h, --help                 help for dev
+      --clone                Clone the vcs repository and infer the build context for the given app allowing for local development
+  -f, --file string          Name of the build file (default "DIRECTORY/Acornfile") -h, --help                 help for dev
       --help-advanced        Show verbose help text